Overview

 VIA MOUNT PERCIVAL TRAILHEAD: Same as Mount Morgan but only the trailhead is 0.3 miles to the northeast of the Mount Morgan Trailhead.

 This mountain can be climbed at any time.
-However the mountain are much trickier in winter due to ice on the more exposed sections.
+However the mountains are much trickier in winter due to ice on the more exposed sections.
 As with all ladders in winter proceed great caution if you take the group of ladders to the top.
-These ladders ascends a cliff and has a tricky right foot moved.
+These ladders ascend a cliff and have a tricky right foot moved.

 Appalachian Mountain Club